Promoting Executive Function in the Classroom

-Special package offer: Executive Function in Education: Second Edition: From Theory to Practice, presents state-of-the-art knowledge on the role of EF in learning across the content areas.
+Special package offer: Executive Function in Education, Second Edition, presents state-of-the-art knowledge on the role of EF in learning across the content areas.
 Promoting Executive Function in the Classroom provides easy-to-implement assessment tools, instructional ideas, and planning aids.

 Order both items — a $76.00 value for $49.95!